1c) Supporting the deployment of learning technologies

 To resolve the issue I worked with each tutor to double check all the student feedback was correctly released.
 I also arranged group and individual training with all faculty staff to implement the correct rubric and support them during their first year of using rubrics for feedback.

 Feelings – what were you thinking and feeling?

-When asked to standardise the practice of grading using rubrics in my faculty I was concerned that this may be unpopular with academics who had established different workflows for providing feedback.
-I therefore at the beginning thought this would be a difficult project that would require a lot of time to implement.
+When asked to standardise the practice of grading using rubrics, I was concerned that this may be unpopular with academics who had established their own workflows for providing student feedback.

 Evaluation – What was good and what was bad about the experience.

 The decision by FBL managers to standardise feedback methods by adopting the use of rubrics, resulted in the need for widespread change.
 This was positive, as it meant that all staff were committed to this project.

 As mentioned, the biggest challenge was discovering the bug which caused feedback to be hidden from students.
 However by discussing the issue with colleagues from the Learning Technology team I was able to quickly react to the problem and advise on a new workflow which allowed staff to do what they wanted to do using a slightly different method.